Helena has been a member of the Australian Chamber Orchestra since 1994.

-Before her appointment as Principal Second Violin of the ACO in 1994, she was Principal Second Violin with the European Community Chamber Orchestra and played regularly with ensembles such as the Academy of St Martin in the Fields.
+Helena Rathbone started playing the violin at the age of five with the London Suzuki group.
+She then went on to study at the Royal Conservatory of Music Junior department with Dona Lee Croft, and subsequently at the Guildhall School of Music and Drama with David Takeno.
+Before her initial appointment as Principal Second Violin of the ACO in 1994, she was Principal Second Violin with the European Community Chamber Orchestra and played regularly with ensembles such as the Academy of St Martin in the Fields.

-In her role as Principal Violin of the ACO, Helena performs regularly with the orchestra as a soloist and guest leader.
-In addition, Helena is the Orchestra Representative and Mentor for the ACO’s Emerging Artists Program, and from 2006 to 2015 was Director and Leader of the ACO’s regional touring and education ensemble, ACO Collective.
+In her role as Principal Violin of the ACO, Helena performs regularly with the Orchestra as a soloist and guest leader.
+In addition, Helena is the Orchestra Representative and Mentor for the ACO Emerging Artist program, and from 2006 to 2015 was Director and Leader of the ACO’s regional touring and education ensemble ACO Collective.

-When not performing with the ACO, Helena has been a tutor and chamber orchestra director for the AYO at National Music Camps.
+When not performing with the ACO, Helena has been a tutor and chamber orchestra director for the Australian Youth Orchestra at National Music Camps.
 She has also appeared at the Australian Festival of Chamber Music, Four Winds Bermagui, Christchurch Arts Festival, Sangat Chamber Music Festival (Mumbai) and at the Peasmarsh Festival (Sussex).

 As a member of the International Musicians Seminar at Prussia Cove, Helena played in the IMS tour of the UK (led by Pekka Kuusisto) which was awarded the Royal Philharmonic Society Award for Chamber Music in 2008.